lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 The verifier does the following:

-1. Get the "new with new" and "new with old" certificate.
+1. Get the "new with new" and "new with old" certificates.
+The location to retrieve theses certificates from, may be available in the authority information access extension of the "old with old" certificate, see caIssuers access method in Section 4.2.2.1 of
+  {{RFC5280}}, or it may be locally configured.

-    1. If a repository is available, look up the caCertificate attribute in the repository and pick the "new with new" and "new with old" certificates.
+    1. If a repository is available, look up the certificates in the caCertificate attribute.

+    1. If a HTTP or FTP server is available, pick the certificates from the "certs-only" CMS message.

-    1. If no repository is available, the verifier can use the root CA update general message to request the new root CA and link certificates from a PKI management entity, see {{sect-5.3.19.15}}.
+    1. If a CMP server is available, request the certificates using the root CA update general message, see {{sect-5.3.19.15}}.

-    1. Otherwise, get it "out-of-band" in a trustworthy manner.
+    1. Otherwise, the get the certificates "out-of-band" using any trustworthy mechanism.

-1. If received the two certificates, check that the validity periods and the subject and issuer fields match.
-Verify the signatures using the old CA key (which the verifier has locally).
-Securely store the new trust anchor information if all checks were successful.
+1. If received the certificates, check that the validity periods and the subject and issuer fields match.
+Verify the signatures using the old root CA key (which the verifier has locally).

-1. If correct, check the signer's certificate using the new CA key.
+1. If all checks were successful, securely store the new trust anchor information and validate the signer's certificate.

 #### Verification in Case 3